-4.3 BUILDING A RESEARCH CULTURE
+4 3 BIIII DING A RESEARCH CUITURE

 Universities have a culture that distinguishes them from other organizations, and the foundation of this unique culture rests on the unique missions of the universities-knowledge creation and dissemination.
 This culture is a shared set of values and beliefs that are taken for granted and which help the university faculty in defining who they are, what they are expected to do, the purpose of their work and how their community is different from others (Silver 2003).
 From this notion of culture, we can say that the research culture of a university refers to the set of shared beliefs, values, attitudes, practices, customs, etc. of the institution that support and promote research.
 The set of beliefs includes the views of faculty regarding levels of support for research, time for doing research (i.e., teaching load must be modest), importance of research in promotion, type of research expected, social norms in the university, etc. (Pratt et al. 1999).
-A supportive and thriving research productivity.
-All other things being equal, the universities having a strong culture of research than others.
+A supportive and thriving research culture is indispensable to achieve excellence and higher research productivity.
+All other things being equal, the universities having a strong culture of research will be more productive and conduct more impactful research than others.